Serving Clients Injured in Distracted Driving Accidents Across the State of New Jersey

 Distracted driving accidents in New Jersey and across the nation present an extremely serious danger to motorists and pedestrians.
 In 2015, 3,477 people were killed and 391,000 were injured in the US alone as a result of distracted driving accidents.

-If you or a loved one has been injured as the result of another driver’s distracted driving, you may be able to recover compensation for your injuries and damages through a personal injury claim.
+If you or a loved one has been injured as the result of another driver’s distracted driving, you may be able to recover compensation for your injuries and damages through a car accident claim.

-At The Law Office of Fredson Statmore Bitterman, our personal injury attorneys have decades of experience helping New Jersey clients recover full and fair financial compensation for injuries caused by distracted drivers.
+At The Law Office of Fredson Statmore Bitterman, our attorneys have decades of experience helping New Jersey clients recover full and fair financial compensation for injuries caused by distracted driving accidents in Bloomfield.
+Call our office today for a free, confidential consultation in which we will discuss your unique needs and concerns.

 • Drivers must not use a hand-held cell phone while driving.
 Hands-free calling is permitted with the use of a bluetooth headset or through the car itself.